amygoodchild/kinect-visuals/README.md

 # kinect-visuals
-Exploring visuals/body representations using Processing and skeleton tracking with a Kinect v2 Requires the Kinect SDK to be instelled, as well as the Kinect PV2 library for processing.
+Exploring visuals/body representations using Processing and skeleton tracking with a Kinect v2.

+Requires the Kinect SDK to be installed, as well as the Kinect PV2 library and OSCP5 libraries for Processing.

 ## Send Skeleton